wntrblm/nox/docs/tutorial.rst

 Writing the configuration file
 ------------------------------

-Nox is configured via a file call ``noxfile.py`` in your project's directory.
+Nox is configured via a file called ``noxfile.py`` in your project's directory.
 This file is a Python file that defines a set of *sessions*.
 A *session* is an environment and a set of commands to run in that environment.
 If you're familiar with tox sessions are analogous to *environments*.
 If you're familiar